Nesting statistics in the $O(n)$ loop model on random maps of arbitrary topologies: Properties of the general loop model

 A slight generalization of this model is the \emph{bending energy model} \cite{BBG12b}, where we incorporate in the Boltzmann weight $w(C)$ an extra factor $\alpha^B$, where $B$ is the number of pairs of successive loop turns in the same direction, see Figure~\ref{fig:curv}.
 Another variant is the $O(n)$ loop model on random quadrangulations considered in \cite{BBG12a} (and its ``rigid'' specialization).

 In the general $O(n)$ loop model, the Boltzmann weight of a configuration is:

 where $N_l$ is the number of unvisited faces of degree $l$, and $N_{l_1,l_2}$ is the number of visited faces of degree $(l_1 + l_2 + 2)$ whose boundary consists, in cyclic order with an arbitrary orientation, of $l_1$ uncrossed edges, $1$ crossed edge, $l_2$ uncrossed edges and $1$ crossed edge.
-As the loop are not oriented here, $N_{l_1,l_2} = N_{l_2,l_1}$ and we also assume $g_{l_1,l_2} = g_{l_2,l_1}$. ${\rm Aut}(C)$ is the subgroup of permutations of vertices and edges respecting the root edges and leaving $C$ invariant.
+As the loops are not oriented here, $N_{l_1,l_2} = N_{l_2,l_1}$ and we also assume $g_{l_1,l_2} = g_{l_2,l_1}$. ${\rm Aut}(C)$ is the subgroup of permutations of vertices and edges respecting the root edges and leaving $C$ invariant, which can be observed to be trivial if the number of boundaries $k\geq 1$.